-You’ll need to add this one onto your Virgin Media TV package for an extra monthly fee, but it’s worth it.
-Nollywood Movies gives you 24/7 Nigerian film to stream - there’s over 30 new ones added each month, complete with a daily premiere every night.
+Nollywood Movies gives you 24/7 Nigerian film to watch - there’s over 30 new ones added each month, complete with a daily premiere every night.
 You’ll also get soap operas like Tinsel, red carpet events, entertainment news, celebrity interviews, and more.

 Channel number: Sky 344